brainbuz/Vote-Count/md/README.md

 Cloning occurs when similar choices are available, such as Vanilla and Vanilla Bean.
 If removing one of the clones would cause the other to win, the presence of both should not cause a non-clone to win.

-The cases described bove:Monotonocity, Independence of Irrelevant Alternatives and Clone Independence are normally discussed as seperate criteria rather than components of one.
+The cases described above: Monotonocity, Independence of Irrelevant Alternatives and Clone Independence are normally discussed as seperate criteria rather than components of one.
 Additional sub-criteria that haven't been mentioned include: Reversal Symmetry, Participation Consistency, and Later No Help (which could also be considered a sub-criteria of Later Harm).

 #### Complexity